brassica-collective/handbook/content/brassica/handbook/Howtos/onboarding_process.md

 - [ ] I feel confident I understand the foundational context of the RAD housing project
 - [ ] I feel confident I can use each of the Brassica communication channels appropriately
-- [ ] I feel confident I understand the current Brassica agreements (including building high-trust relationships) and am able to participate in the collective ways that align with these expectations.
+- [ ] I feel confident I understand the current Brassica agreements and am able to participate in the collective ways that align with these expectations.
 - [ ] I have had opportunities to express my preferences for ways of working together
 - [ ] I feel confident that I can participate in future processes of updating and co-creating collective agreements going forward expressed